zalyoung/gitlab-handbook/content/handbook/support/readiness/operations/docs/zendesk/service-level-agreements.md

 > measured and predictable service.
 It also provides greater visibility when
 > problems arise.

+## Understanding SLA

+When it comes to understanding SLA, there are two areas to understand:

+### How Zendesk defined SLA works

+Zendesk SLA is strictly using FRT (first reply time) and NRT (next reply time) by their own defintions:

+- A ticket is using the FRT metrics if it has no public agent replies
+- A ticket is using the NRT metrics if it has at least one public agent reply

+The SLA timer (and thus the determination if a ticket is breached or not) stems from looking up the metric definition on the SLA Policy in use (ticket events can show this) and the ticket's _Priority_ field (not to be confused with _Customer Severity_ or _Customer Priority_).

+So as an example, if a ticket starting in the Billing team's queue, got a few back and forth replies, and then go moved to the L&R team, Zendesk would classify the ticket as using the NRT definition at that time.

+### How GitLab defined SLA works

+We work a bit differently than how Zendesk defines SLA, so we utilize the _Ticket Stage_ field to determine the SLA timer.
+As such, our SLA Policies are built with this in mind.
+We define FRT (first reply time) and NRT (next reply time) by our own defintions:

+- A ticket is using the FRT metric if work has not begun on the ticket by the relevant team
+- A ticket is using the NRT metric if work has begun on the ticket by the relevant team

+The SLA timer (and thus the determination if a ticket is breached or not) stems from looking up the metric definition on the SLA Policy in use (ticket events can show this) and the ticket's _Priority_ field (not to be confused with _Customer Severity_ or _Customer Priority_).

+So as an example, if a ticket starting in the Billing team's queue, got a few back and forth replies, and then go moved to the L&R team, we would classify the ticket as using the FRT definition at that time.

+## How the SLA Policy is set by GitLab

+For most tickets, the SLA is set depending on the following factors:

+- The requester's support entitlement, except for the following forms:
+  - Support Ops
+  - Billing
+  - L&R
+- The form the ticket was filed with
+- The _Ticket Stage_ ticket field

+When a ticket is created, the _Customer Severity_ ticket field is translated into a _Priority_ ticket field value:

+- `Severity 1` becomes `Urgent` (unless the ticket is not an Emergency ticket, at which point it becomes `High`)
+- `Severity 2` becomes `High`
+- `Severity 3` becomes `Normal`
+- `Severity 4` becomes `Low`

+After that point, the _Priority_ ticket field is used in the SLA metrics (just like Zendesk defines it).

+As a ticket is updated, its SLA Policy might change depending on the form being used, the _Ticket Stage_ ticket field, and any changes to the requester's support entitlement (except for the above specified forms).
+The ticket's events are the best source to determine the SLA Policy currently in place for a ticket at any given state.

+## When does an SLA timer ticket

+An SLA timer for ticket after a customer replies, when the ticket status is New, Open, On-hold, or Pending, up to the point _before_ an agent makes a public reply during the business hours defined for said ticket.

+Keeping this in mind, this means setting a ticket to pending or on-hold without making a public agent reply does _not stop_ the SLA timer.

 ### Change management

 Keep in mind, all change management should be stemming from an issue, first and